jameslawler/notes/docs/portuguese-language/verbs/todo2/constituir.md

 ## Writing Prompts

-1. Descreva como você constituiria uma equipe para um projeto importante.
+1. Descreva como você formaria uma equipe para um projeto importante.
+Describe how you would form a team for an important project.
-2. Liste três elementos que constituem a sua identidade e como eles influenciam suas decisões.
+2. Liste os elementos que compõem a sua identidade.
+List the elements that make up your identity.
-3. Imagine-se no papel de um líder político e descreva como você constituiria um plano para melhorar a educação no seu país.
+3. Você já fundou alguma empresa ou clube?
+Have you ever established any company or club?